owlabout/blog/posts/vue/extending-vuejs-projects.md

   import CoreModule from "./CoreModule.vue";
   import ModuleA from "./ModuleA.vue";
   import ModuleB from "./ModuleB.vue";
-  import CustomizeableModule from "./CustomizeableModule.vue";
+  import CustomizableModule from "./CustomizableModule.vue";
   export default {
     components: {
       CoreModule,
       ModuleA,
       ModuleB,
-      CustomizeableModule
+      CustomizableModule
     }
   }
 </script>
 ```
-Each of the Modules used are simple Vue components that are imported and registered in the script tag of the App.vue.
+Each of the modules used are simple Vue components that are imported and registered in the script tag of the App.vue.
 Our goal is now to move module A, module B and module C to extra Node.js modules outside of our project and only import them, if specified in the configuration of our project.
-We also want to import a default-component as our customizeable module unless a different one is specified in the configuration of our project.
+We also want to import a default-component as our customizable module unless a different one is specified in the configuration of our project.

 Let's do it.

-Let's start with just one Module.
+Let's start with just one module.
 How about (great surprise) module A.
-The first thing I want to do ist move everything that belongs to that module into a separate folder and turn it into an isolated node module, which is included in my development workflow.
-If you want to see how to create Node.js modules and how to organize your workspace to handle them: check out [this post](/posts/2020/05/organizing-nodejs-modules).
+The first thing we want to do ist move everything that belongs to that module into a separate folder and turn it into an isolated node module.
+We'll make sure to link the module to our project during development so as not to disrupt our flow too much.
+If you want to see how to create and Node.js modules check out [this post](/posts/2020/05/organizing-nodejs-modules).

 We are just going to assume that the code of module A has already been moved to an extra node-module.
 We now need to adapt our application to only include module A if it is specified in a configuration file.